 Introduces the fundamentals of script design and implementation with an emphasis on the automation of administrative tasks.
 Covers modular script design and the use of file input and output.
 Emphasizes interaction of a script with other scripts, utilities, and the operating system to form more complex systems.
 Manipulates values of variables (both numbers and strings).
 Introduces simple GUI interfaces.
-Lab access fee of $45 for computers applies.
+Lab access fee of $45 applies.

 Introduces the UNIX Operating System using the popular Linux OS.
 Explores the Linux file system, Linux administration, OS utilities, and program features and uses.
 Aids the student in the development, understanding, and working knowledge of the details of the Linux Operating System, memory organization, disk architectures, and demand paged virtual memory.
 Includes OS installation, user creation, rights management, loading daemons, and server best practices.
 Lab access fee of $45 for computers applies.